WDMJ: History

 The station's call sign also appeared on the Upper Peninsula's first television station.
 WDMJ-TV was launched in 1956 from studios on the top floor of the Mining Journal building on Washington Street in Downtown Marquette, until it moved to Negaunee Township in 1964.
-The TV station was sold to the Post corporation, owners of WLUK-TV in Green Bay, Wisconsin in 1964, who changed the calls to WLUC-TV.
+The TV station was sold to the Post Corporation, owners of WLUK-TV in Green Bay, Wisconsin in 1964, who changed the calls to WLUC-TV.

+WDMJ's format mostly consisted of middle of the road (MOR) music with a heavy emphasis on news and sports.
+It was known for broadcasting local hockey games, and Detroit Tigers baseball.
+During the 1960s and 1970s, the station would occasionally air country music and Top-40 music during specialty shows nights and weekends.
+WDMJ transitioned to a mostly automated adult contemporary format by the 1990s, and began simulcasting with Ishpeming sister station WIAN at 1240 AM in 1992.
+In the December 1998, WIAN and WDMJ switched to a news-talk format featuring personalities such as Rush Limbaugh, Sean Hannity, and Dr. Laura.

+In 2003, WDMJ removed two of the three towers from the Tower Road transmitter site.
+The station's daytime power of 5,000 watts non-directional was unaffected, however nighttime power was severely reduced to 135 watts as the station was no longer able to operate with a directional antenna but still needed to protect other station son AM 1320 at night.

 On May 11, 2020, a fire broke out at the WDMJ transmitter site, causing a "Complete antenna failure," according to the station's Special Temporary Authority (STA) filing with the Federal Communications Commission.
 The station requested to use a temporary long wire antenna and to reduce operations to 100 watts.

-WDMJ's programming was simulcast on 1240 WIAN, prior to July 30, 2020, when Sovereign Communications surrendered WIAN's license.
+WDMJ's programming continued to simulcast on WIAN until July 30, 2020, when Sovereign Communications surrendered WIAN's license.